d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

-# Forward Propagation, Back Propagation, and Computational Graphs
+# Forward Propagation, Backward Propagation, and Computational Graphs

 In the previous sections, we used mini-batch stochastic gradient descent to train our models.